314yush/v0-stoic-mirror-v2-ui/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide walks you through setting up Supabase for authentication and backend sync in Mindful OS.
+This guide walks you through setting up Supabase for authentication and backend sync in Stoic Mirror.

 ## Prerequisites

 1. A Supabase account (sign up at https://supabase.com)
 2. Node.js and npm installed
-3. Your Mindful OS project set up
+3. Your Stoic Mirror project set up

 ## Step 1: Create a Supabase Project

 1. Go to https://app.supabase.com
 2. Click "New Project"
 3. Fill in:
-   - **Name**: `mindful-os` (or any name you prefer)
+   - **Name**: `stoic-mirror` (or any name you prefer)
    - **Database Password**: Choose a strong password (save it!)
    - **Region**: Choose closest to you
 4. Click "Create new project" and wait for setup (~2 minutes)